Ukraine to block access to Russia's social media websites

 Most of the internet and media companies banned by Ukraine are privately owned and have grown over the past decades from start-ups working out of a basement to major international businesses.

-More than 11 million Ukrainians use the services of the search engine Yandex, a NASDAQ-traded company that posted $14.5 million in net profit in the first quarter of the year.
+Yandex, a NASDAQ-traded company that posted $14.5 million in net profit in the first quarter of the year, in a statement on Tuesday described the ban as "sanctions against 11 million Ukrainian users who use our services, against thousands of Ukrainian companies that use our technology and service to develop their businesses."

+Yandex said it does not expect the ban to hurt the company financially but it expressed regret that "the sanctions do away with many years of hard work by our team."

+Another Russian firm on the sanctions list, the cybersecurity company Kaspersky Lab, said in a statement that it expects its products such as anti-virus software to be available in Ukraine despite the ban.